adam-pawelek/Distributed-PE-Processor-ETL/README.md

 ## Quick Start

 ### Prerequisites
-Ensure Docker and Docker Compose are installed on your machine to build and run the necessary containers for the application, database, and ELK stack.
+1. Ensure Docker and Docker Compose are installed on your machine to build and run the necessary containers for the application, database, and ELK stack.<br>
+2. **You have to have at least 10GB free ram to run the application.**
 ### Setup
+#### Development Environment (lazy start one command and app is up and running)
+1. **Environment Variables:**
+   all environment variables are set in the docker-compose.dev.yaml file
+2. **Build and Run Docker Containers:**
+    - Navigate to the project directory and run the following command:
+        ```sh
+        docker compose -f docker-compose.dev.yaml up --build
+        ```

+#### Production Environment
 1. **Environment Variables:**
     - Create a `.env` file at the root of the project.
     - Fill the `.env` file with your specific configuration: